chrysn/thunderboard-sltb001a/README.md

 This is a board support crate for the [Silicon Labs Thunderboard Sense] "inspiration kit".

+The part designation is a bit odd; while there is now a revision B to the board, it is not referred to as "sltb001b" on the vendor page, and rarely as "sltb001".

 ### [Documentation](https://docs.rs/thunderboard-sltb001a)

 Documentation is automatically built at <https://docs.rs/thunderboard-sltb001a>